johnboxall/snapboard/docs/howto.rst

     __ http://subversion.tigris.org/

-For Python to find the :file:`snapboard` package that is inside the directory where you loaded the SNAPboard development trunk, that directory needs to be on Python's search path.
+For Python to find the `snapboard` package that is inside the directory where you loaded the SNAPboard development trunk, that directory needs to be on Python's search path.
 One way is to make the `PYTHONPATH` environment variable point to the directory.
-Another way, which is available on UNIX systems, is to make a symbolic link from a standard Python module directory to the :file:`snapboard` package.
-For example, you can run ``ln -s ~/snapboard-trunk/snapboard /usr/lib/python2.5/site-packages/``.
-This will typically require root privileges.
+Another way, which is available on UNIX systems, is to make a symbolic link from a standard Python module directory to the `snapboard` package.
+For example, you can run
+``ln -s ~/snapboard-trunk/snapboard /usr/lib/python2.5/site-packages/``.
+This
+will typically require root privileges.